Tjalle/impfresher-berlin/README.md

-# THE impfstoff.link API has been taken offline - this does not work anymore!
+# The impfstoff.link API has been taken offline - this does not work anymore!

---
-# impfresher-berlin
+## impfresher-berlin
 Quick &amp; dirty impftermin checker for doctolib

 Absolutely no responsibility on getting it to work on your machine.